 © 2019 ADS Laser Ltd

 Sheet metal bending requires expert skill, knowledge and the right tools.
-We have the expertise to handle the finest details, being able to perform simple through to extremely complex bending.
+We have the expertise to handle the finest details, thus being able to perform simple through to extremely complex bending.

-At ADS Laser Cutting, quality control is at the core of our business ethics – ensuring quality and consistent bending for all of our customers across a wide array of industries.
+At ADS Laser Cutting, quality control is at the core of our business ethics.
+We ensure quality and consistent bending for all of our customers across a wide array of industries.

 There are many methods which can be used in sheet metal bending.

 These methods include: